markklick206/BMI550hw3/README.md

 # BMI550hw3
 hw3 BMI550

-Script that calcualtes column entropy in a MSA and SP-score
+Script that calculates column entropy in a MSA and SP-score